 healthy families core training

-A link to register for each training will be posted on this page within six weeks of the scheduled training date.
+A link to register for the Home visitor and assessment core trainings will be posted on this page within six weeks of the scheduled training date.
+Before 6 weeks, you can see the event registration page but not register.
 We do not keep wait lists for future training and are unable to schedule more than two dates for each training in a year.

 If you have any questions, contact Katherine Snyder.